Garver, Gonzalez lift Twins over Tigers 6-3

-DETROIT (AP) — Mitch Garver homered and had three hits, Marwin Gonzalez matched his career high with four hits and the Minnesota Twins beat the Detroit Tigers 6-3 Friday night.
+DETROIT (AP) — Not much can contain the Twins power hitters right now, not even spacious Comerica Park.

+On pace to become the majors’ first-ever 300-homer club, Minnesota hit three more in a 6-3 win over the Detroit Tigers on Friday night.

-C.J.
-Cron and Nelson Cruz also homered for Minnesota, which is 6-1 against the Tigers this season.
+Mitch Garver, C.J.
+Cron and Nelson Cruz went deep for Minnesota while Marwin Gonzalez had four hits.
+The Twins have won 17 of 22 and are 6-1 against the Tigers this season.

+“We’ve got a huge, impact team and you never know who is going to contribute each night,” Garver said.
+“That makes us dangerous.”

+The game was tied after seven innings, but the Twins scored twice in the eighth and once in the ninth.

+“That was a hard-fought game — nothing was coming easy for either side,” Twins manager Rocco Baldelli said. “(Matthew) Boyd is developing into one of the better pitchers in baseball, and we had to battle him.”

 Ryne Harper (1-0) got his first career win after striking out the side in the seventh inning.

-Blake Parker pitched the ninth for his ninth save.
+“That’s really cool,” Baldelli said.
+“There have been a lot of firsts for him this year, and he’s earned every one of them.”

 Joe Jimenez (2-4) took the loss, allowing two runs in the eighth inning.
 Jimenez is 3-7 with a 6.40 ERA since pitching in last year’s All-Star Game.